 The Bible is composed of many different styles of writing.
-Some parts of Scripture (including Bible prophecy) are written in symbolic/figurative language as opposed to literal language.
-Furthermore, Bible prophecy can also have literal or spiritual fulfillments.
-Wrongfully interpreting symbolic/figurative statements in Scripture as being literal is the source of many false teachings and also results in bizarre interpretations of Bible prophecy (particularly related to matters of end-times eschatology).
-For example, many false teachers (yes, the wolves) teach and preach that all Bible prophecy must be fulfilled literally; however, I have already shown you previously that this is not the case.
+Some parts of Scripture (including Bible prophecy) are written in symbolic/figurative language instead of literal language.
+Furthermore, Bible prophecy can also have literal or spiritual fulfillment.
+Wrongfully interpreting symbolic/figurative statements in Scripture as literal is the source of many false teachings and results in bizarre interpretations of Bible prophecy (particularly related to matters of end-times eschatology).
+For example, many false teachers (yes, the “wolves” again) teach and preach that all Bible prophecy must be fulfilled literally; however, I have already shown you that this is not the case.

 The practice of wrongful interpretation goes way beyond just Bible prophecy, as discussed by Wayne Jackson:

 An Introduction to Bible Figures of Speech